Tense confrontation amid peaceful vigils in Charlottesville

-A group of more than 200 protesters then marched to another part of the University of Virginia’s campus, where many in the crowd shouted at officers in riot gear who had formed a line.
+A group of more than 200 protesters — students, residents and others — then marched to another part of the University of Virginia’s campus, where many in the crowd shouted at officers in riot gear forming a line.

 “Cops and Klan go hand in hand,” he said.

-Charlottesville city councilman Wes Bellamy said he tried to diffuse the situation and told the police commander that the students were upset by the officers’ tactics, calling the officers’ riot gear “over the top.”
+Charlottesville city councilman Wes Bellamy said he tried to diffuse the situation and told the police commander that students were upset by the officers’ tactics, with “over-the-top” riot gear

-After a few minutes, most of the demonstrators began to walk away.
+After a few minutes, most demonstrators began walking away.
 There were no immediate reports of arrests on campus.

 The rest of the day had been much quieter.

-In the popular downtown shopping district Saturday morning, law enforcement officers outnumbered visitors.
-Concrete barriers and metal fences had been erected, and police were searching bags at two checkpoints where people could enter or leave.
+In the downtown shopping district Saturday morning, officers outnumbered visitors.
+Concrete barriers and metal fences had been erected, and police searched bags at two checkpoints.

-“It’s nice that they’re here to protect us,” said Lara Mitchell, 66, a sales associate at a shop that sells artwork, jewelry, and other items.
+“It’s nice that they’re here to protect us,” said Lara Mitchell, 66, who works at a shop selling artwork, jewelry, and other items.
 “It feels good that they’re here in front of our store.
 Last year was a whole different story.
-It looked like a war zone last year compared to what it is today.”
+It looked like a war zone last year.”

-Among the remembrance events that occurred Saturday was a “morning of reflection and renewal” at UVA that featured musical performances, a poetry reading and an address from University President James Ryan.
+On Saturday, remembrance events included a “morning of reflection and renewal” at UVA with music, poetry and an address from University President James Ryan.

 Ryan recalled how a group of students and community members faced off against the white supremacist marchers near a statue of Thomas Jefferson on campus, calling it a “remarkable moment of courage and bravery.”

 Clara Carlson was one of those counterprotesters.
 Carlson, 22, said she feared for her life when she and a group of her friends were surrounded by the phalanx of young white men at the statue, and she added that police didn’t intervene to help her or her friends.
 This year, she said the university is afraid of students demanding change, and she blasted the police presence as heavy-handed.

 An independent investigation of the rally violence, led by a former federal prosecutor, found the chaos last year stemmed from a passive response by law enforcement and poor preparation and coordination between state and city police.

-But Saturday’s security measures comforted some, such as Kyle Rodland, who took his young sons to get ice cream downtown, said he felt much safer than last year, when he left town with his family and stayed with his parents after seeing people armed with long rifles walking around outside his home.
+But Saturday’s security measures comforted some, such as Kyle Rodland, who took his young sons to get ice cream downtown.
+He said he felt much safer than last year, when he left town with his family and stayed with his parents after seeing people armed with long rifles walking around.

-Heyer’s mother, Susan Bro, said in an interview with The Associated Press that she has been dreading the anniversary of her daughter’s death for months.
+Heyer’s mother, Susan Bro, told The Associated Press on Saturday that she has been dreading the anniversary of her daughter’s death for months.